MontaineHOA/CCnR/13_building_and_landscaping_restrictions.md

 the front elevation of the home.
 This includes, but 1s not hmited to, rooftops.
 The Committee may grant a variance to these location restrictions due to satellite reception problems.
 Any satellite device must be properly screened.
-Any violation of these restrictions may result m the removal of such device, at the sole expense of the Lot Owner causing the violation, 1f not removed w1thm 48 hours after the notice of removal requirement has been delivered to the Lot Owner causing the violation.
+Any violation of these restrictions may result in the removal of such device, at the sole expense of the Lot Owner causing the violation, 1f not removed w1thm 48 hours after the notice of removal requirement has been delivered to the Lot Owner causing the violation.